Business process management (BPM) is about mapping, streamlining and enhancing business processes, both to wring...

 Newer tools boast more user-friendly interfaces (model-driven or graphical) that require a lower skill level, thus encouraging all levels of the business to get involved.
 Social networking has also informally emerged as a collaboration tool amongst co-workers.
 "Social media is the new frontier, filling in the white space that BPM hasn't been able to cover," Richardson said.

 Sharing knowledge across process wikis, reaching out to experts or global partners via online chat, and soon using tools like Google Wave to capture real-time updates in documents and processes have changed the way processes are established.
 Incorporating multiple layers of a process beyond the boundaries of an established workflow, these enterprise 2.0 tools can actually provide more insight into how work is completed.

 "It's not about losing control over our processes, though," Richardson said.
 "It's allowing collaboration to take place in all aspects of the process to help us define and improve our capabilities and reactions."

 - Get more information on BPM tools and guidelines.

 Business process management tools will vary in price from organization to organization, given factors such as company size, level of BPM maturity and the type of tool purchased.

-For organizations just beginning their BPM journey, cloud-based collaboration tools can help with strategic mapping and planning using business process discovery methods.
-Bottlenecks in workflow and other areas of inefficiency can be revealed, providing a basis for a business case and an initial plan for your BPM strategy.
+For organizations just beginning their BPM journey, cloud-based collaboration tools can help with strategic mapping and using business process discovery methods.
+Bottlenecks in workflow and other areas of inefficiency can be revealed, providing a basis for a business case and an initial for your BPM strategy.
 Lombardi Blueprint ($10 per participant license, per month) and BPM BlueWorks are among the less expensive options available.

 - Learn more about pricing and vendor selection.